[gravityform id="8" ajax="true"]

 The new Peak Demand Reduction Scheme (Amendment No. 2) Rule 2024 is effective from 13 September 2024 with battery activities commencing on 1 November 2024 and replaces all previous versions of the Rule.

-Get in touch with our team of certificate specialists to find out how you can get involved in the upcoming NSW Battery Rebates generating PRCs.
+Get in touch with our team of certificate specialists to find out how you can get involved in the upcoming NSW Battery Incentives generating PRCs.

 Angus Taylor